CyberFlameGO/svnpython/Doc/library/logging.rst

 methods have the same signatures as their counterparts in :class:`Logger`, so you can use the two types of instances interchangeably.

-.. versionchanged:: 2.7

    The :meth:`isEnabledFor` method was added to :class:`LoggerAdapter`.
 This method delegates to the underlying logger.

 Thread Safety